pradelmerlyn/mpallc-applicant-exam/README.md

     ...and so on
 ]
 ```
-## Part 1 - Javascript Coding Challenge
+## Part 2 - Javascript Coding Challenge
-Using the provided HTML file inside the part 2 folder, please create a mobile web prototype that will list ALL the items separated by category.
+Using the provided HTML file inside the part 2 folder, please create a mobile web prototype that will list ALL the items separated by category from the given JSON object.

-Feel free to style your work the way you wanted but you must follow this format for displaying the items.
+Feel free to style your work the way you wanted but you must follow the format from the given image below for displaying the items.
 ![](https://firebasestorage.googleapis.com/v0/b/buzfy-e233d.appspot.com/o/applicant-exam-res%2FScreen%20Shot%202018-12-18%20at%209.25.38%20PM.png?alt=media&token=c3c5404a-1293-461e-a5a8-d8ac98968f02)

+Good Luck!